brick777/DtoTester/README.md

 A Data Transfer Object (DTO) is an object used to pass typed data between layers in your application.
 By testing these classes, you can increase the coverage of your code.

 # How it works
-It use reflection to fetch DTO class fields.
+It use reflection to fetch DTO class variables and invoke getter/setter methods.
 Then are testing only this methods which are occur in pairs.

 # How to
 Assume that our DTO class name is MyDto.